 You can see what has been generated under the cover.
 As expected, the consume content type is text/xml and produce content type is application/xml in the assembly panel.
-In the assembly panrel we see only one Invoke action, the invoke URL is the one extracted from the WSDL.
+In the assembly panel we see only one Invoke action, the invoke URL is the one extracted from the WSDL.